env0-labs/env0.terminal/README.md

-# env0.terminal.unity
+# env0.terminal

 A pure C# logic engine for simulating an authentic, modular Linux terminal.
-**No UI, no rendering, no Unity glue-just robust backend logic.**
+**No UI, no rendering, no host glue-just robust backend logic.**
-All front-end (Unity, CLI, etc.) interacts with this as a DLL or black-box API.
+All front-end (CLI, custom UI, etc.) interacts with this as a DLL or black-box API.

 ---